 That’s why they’ve updated their logo to look a little less ’70s, renamed their mascot to Trust E. Duck, and introduced specialty tapes.

 A Brand That’s Built to Last

-Duck Tape had its beginnings in adhesive for repairing ducts, but eventually moved to a fix-all for household mishaps and eventually branched out into weatherization and shipping products.
+Duck Tape had its beginnings in adhesive for repairing ducts, but then moved to a fix-all for household mishaps and eventually branched out into weatherization and shipping products.